MAGIC-AI4Med/MMedLM/README.md

 ![](assets/overview.png)

 ## News
+[2024.9.27] Our paper has been accepted by Nature Communication!

 [2024.5.24] ![](./assets/new.gif) We release [MMed-Llama 3-8B](https://huggingface.co/Henrychur/MMed-Llama-3-8B) and [MMed-Llama3-8B-EnIns](https://huggingface.co/Henrychur/MMed-Llama-3-8B-EnIns).
 MMed-Llama 3 is based on Llama 3 and futher pretrained on MMedC, and MMed-Llama 3 EnIns is a fine-tuned version with additional English instructions (from PMC-LLaMA).

 [2024.3.1]  We release [MMedLM 2-1.8B](https://huggingface.co/Henrychur/MMedLM2-1.8B), a 1.8B light-weight model based on InternLM 2-1.8B.
 With an auto-regressive continues training on MMedC, MMedLM 2-1.8B can exceed the performance of most 7B models, including InternLM and LLaMA 2.